-- You will develop a personalized plan with help from your peers, group facilitators and your parent(s)/family.
+- You will develop a personalized plan with help from your peers, group facilitators and your caregiver(s)/parent(s)/family.

 - You will need access to a device with a working camera and internet access.

 Brock University is evaluating the outcomes of the program.
-You and your parent(s) must participate in the evaluation research.
-For research purposes, participants will be randomly assigned to groups so you should be available for either Session One (March/April) or Session Two (May, June).
+The participation of you and your caregiver(s)/parent(s) in the evaluation research is appreciated.
+For research purposes, participants will be randomly assigned to groups.

 What happens at Transitioning Together?